Azure-Samples/azureml-basic-workshop/README.md

 ## 3. Train in Cloud
 Now that you’ve confirmed the training code works, train the model in the cloud using an AzureML job.
 Use the train.py and flightdelayweather_ds_clean.csv from the repo (but imagine that you’re training on petabytes of data).
-Try this from both the Studio and the v2 CLI.
+Try this using Studio and then using the v2 CLI.
 You can create a train.yaml file from Visual Studio Code.

+Create a training cluster that autoscales from o to 2 nodes.
+While you can run training jobs on a compute instance, you want to experience all that AzureML offers.

-Look at differences between running locally and logging metrics and submitting a run.
+Look at the differences between running locally and logging metrics and submitting a run.
 One example is the training script is saved as as artifact when submitting a run.
 This is helpful for reproducibilty.

 Hints: Your training run needs an environment with the package dependencies and the CSV file in a dataset as input to train with.
 There is more than one way to handle this.
 Remember that the local training run you did assumed a local data file instead of passing this in as a parameter as --data.